Company

 The medieval market place, WELLS, Wednesdays, Saturdays, surrounded by Wells Cathedral 1175, The Bishop's Palace 1210, The Moat of the Swans, 14 acres, partnered with RHS, of tranquil gardens, Vicars Close 1363, the oldest continuously occupied medieval street Europe, Flagstone Drawbridge, Portcullis, Ruined Great Hall, The Well Pools, Vaulted Undercroft, Long Gallery, Arboretum, England's smallest City.
 ANCIENT MESOPOTAMIA, for that original cultural gift : beautiful framed MAPS, BOOK : story of SILK, NEAR EAST, ALEXANDER the GREAT, ROMANS, GREEKS and 4000 years of SOAPMAKING, still today, silky, lasts for months, HISTORY in box.

-THE FERTILE CRESCENT, THE NEAR EAST, ANCIENT MESOPOTAMIA, 'THE CHILDREN IN THE CLOUDS’ COMING SHORTLY, A PODCAST SENT OUT WITH EACH NEW ORDER TO YOUR EMAIL, GIVING US MORE THAN A MOMENT THAT LASTS FOREVER !
+THE FERTILE CRESCENT, THE NEAR EAST, ANCIENT MESOPOTAMIA, 'THE CHILDREN IN THE CLOUDS’ COMING SOON, A PODCAST SENT OUT WITH EACH NEW ORDER TO YOUR EMAIL, GIVING US MORE THAN A MOMENT THAT LASTS FOREVER !

 THE BRITISH MUSEUM SILK ROADS EXHIBITION 26TH SEPTEMBER '24-23RD FEBRUARY '25.
 A MUST SEE !
 A MASTERPIECE !
 THE SOGDIAN TRADERS FROM PERSIA, MURAL, 7TH CENTURY CE, LOANED FROM THE HALL OF THE AMBASSADORS, FROM THE WALLS OF THE ANCIENT CITY OF AFRASIAB, SAMARKAND, SOGDIAN LANGUAGE, SERVING SILK FROM CHINA TO THE PARTHIANS, THE SOGDIAN TRADERS NEW HOME, UZBEKISTAN, RADIATING ENVOYS, TRAVELLING DISTANT LANDS, INDIA, TANG DYNASTY, CHINA.